robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ## Overview

-[Gemini](https://ai.google.dev/models/gemini) - family of generative AI models that lets developers generate content and solve problems.
-These models are designed and trained to handle both text and images as input.
+[Gemini](https://ai.google.dev/models/gemini) - family of generative AI models used to generate content and solve problems; used to handle both text and images as input.

-[LangChain](https://www.langchain.com/) - data framework designed to make integration of Large Language Models (LLM) like Gemini easier for applications.
+[LangChain](https://www.langchain.com/) - data framework to integrate with Large Language Models (LLM) like Gemini easier for applications.

-[Chroma](https://docs.trychroma.com/) - open-source embedding database focused on simplicity and developer productivity.
-Chroma allows users to store embeddings and their metadata, embed documents and queries, and search the embeddings quickly.
+[Chroma](https://docs.trychroma.com/) - open-source embedding database focused on simplicity and productivity; used to store embeddings and metadata, embed documents and queries, and search the embeddings quickly.

-Here is demo how to create an application that answers questions using data from a website with the help of Gemini, LangChain, and Chroma.
+Here is demo how to create a RAG application that answers questions using data from a website using Gemini, LangChain, and Chroma.

 ## Installation